 "The effects of ground water development may require many years to become evident.
-Thus, there is an unfortunate tendency to forgo the data collection and analysis that is needed to support informed decision making until after problems materialize."
+Thus, there is an unfortunate tendency to forgo the data collection and analysis that is needed to support informed decision making until after problems materialize."1

-As the quote suggests, the challenge of understanding water supplies, especially during an era of tight budgets where staff resources are limited, is daunting.
+As the quote suggests, the challenge of understanding water supplies, especially during an era of tight budgets in which staff resources are limited, is daunting.
 Yet, adequate supplies of clean water provide the foundation for a healthy Minnesota economy, healthy ecosystems and a high quality of life.
-Water provides jobs, supports fish and wildlife, and is the cornerstone of a \$10 billion a year tourism industry in Minnesota.
+Water provides jobs, supports fish and wildlife, and is the cornerstone of a \$10 billion-a-year tourism industry in Minnesota.
 However, with expected population and economic growth, it is important to understand where water may be sufficient to meet future demands and where it may not.
 Otherwise, Minnesota's economy, environment and quality of life may be put at risk in the future.

-In Minnesota the Legislature has established the legal and institutional framework to manage water supplies to meet today's needs while ensuring that future generations can meet their own needs.
+The Minnesota Legislature has established the legal and institutional framework for managing water supplies to meet today's needs while ensuring that future generations can meet their own needs.
 The Department of Natural Resources regulates the appropriation of water and operates a number of supporting programs to ensure that water supplies meet a variety of economic, social and ecological purposes.
-Minnesota Statutes, section 103G.265 assigns DNR the task of managing water resources to
+Minnesota Statutes, section 103G.265, assigns DNR the task of managing water resources to "ensure an adequate supply to meet long-range seasonal requirements for domestic, agricultural, fish and wildlife, recreational, power, navigation, and quality control purposes."